 The keyboard provides support for two powersaving modes: soft powerdown mode and hard powerdown mode.
 In soft powerdown mode, the clock to the ALU is stopped but the timer/counter and interrupts are still active.
 In hard power down mode the clock to the 8042 is stopped.
+Efforts must be made to reduce power wherever possible!

-Soft Power Down Mode
+Soft Powerdown Mode

 This mode is entered by executing a HALT instruction.
 The execution of program code is halted until either RESET is driven active or a data byte is written to the DBBIN register by a master CPU.
-If this mode is exited using the interrupt, and the IBF interrupt is enabled, then program execution resumes with a CALL to the interrupt routine, otherwise the next instruction is executed.
-If it is exited using RESET then a normal reset sequence is initiated and program execution starts from program memory location 0.
+If this mode is exited using the interrupt and the IBF interrupt is enabled, then program execution resumes with a CALL to the interrupt routine, otherwise the next instruction is executed.
+If it is exited using RESET, then a normal reset sequence is initiated and program execution starts from program memory location 0

-Hard Power Down Mode
+Hard Powerdown Mode